 So, if each analyst is delivering different quadrants, how do you know what you should focus on?
 Our recommendation is to start by knowing what’s important to your business.

-For example, if you are looking to leverage your existing investment in your ERP then make sure you find a solution that connects tightly with your current solutions (ideally plug and play).
-A generic CPM tool would likely be overkill for your needs and quickly become overwhelming for the business.
+For example, if you are looking to leverage your existing investment in your ERP then make sure you find a solution that connects tightly with your current solutions and data sources (ideally plug and play).
+A generic CPM tool would likely be overkill for your needs and quickly become overwhelming for the entire business.

 You might also consider the resources that you have to support a CPM system.
 While some organizations have, or are willing to have, entire departments dedicated to implementing and maintaining a CPM solution, most do not.
 Therefore, finding an option that is, as Nucleus Research points out, “easy to use and quick to implement” would be of critical importance.